amyasnikov/validity/docs/plugin_settings.md

 *Type:* `int`

-How many [Reports][entities/results_and_reports.md#reports] should the system store.
+How many [Reports](entities/results_and_reports.md#reports) should the system store.

-If the system creates a new Report and the overall reports count exceeds *store_reports*, then the oldest exceeding  reports will be deleted.
+If the system creates a new Report and the overall reports count exceeds *store_reports*, then the oldest exceeding report(s) will be deleted.

 !!! note
     Test Results bound to the Report will be deleted with this Report.